fishdeity/iRO-Missing_Features_Additions/README.md

 - **big_other_items.gpf**: Makes other item sprites bigger.
 Click commit message (words right of the file name above) to see full list of items.
 - **card_art_missing_added.gpf**: Cards missing images have been fixed and added (Rockridge Cramp, Archi, etc).
 - **card_enchant_prefixes.gpf**: Enchants (not option enchants) are part of item name too (like FAW or Temporal Boots).
 Also fixes descriptions of option enchants lines.
+  - Enchants and their prefixes are listed here: [spreadsheet](https://bit.ly/iro-enchant-prefixes)
   - Each name is added manually.
 To stay up-to-date, check back here and redownload few days after each new enchant or card comes out.
 - **chat_filter_removed.gpf**: Certain words are no longer blocked.
 Feel free to type anything including bad words.
 - **indoors_view_no_lock.gpf**: Inside shops and other indoor maps will now have a normal camera view and mini map can be seen, like Eden.